 Even then, connecting with a lifetime of repressed emotions is slow work.
 I was waiting for a strong trigger, to blow apart the dam that was holding my reservoir of tears, which I hadn’t shed since I was 10 years old.

-It came recently.
-In the form of a heartbreak that disintegrated that dam and burst open the reservoir of tears and untapped emotions.
+It took a year of therapy before it finally happened.
+The trigger arrived in the form of a heartbreak that disintegrated that dam and burst open the reservoir of tears and untapped emotions.

 But I needed to channel that outpouring of energy healthily, otherwise it would have flooded towns and taken many lives in its wake.
 That’s when my psychotherapy training started coming in handy.
 I realized that heartbreaks can be a great tool for personal growth, even as we go through the most difficult parts of the experience.